 On the next screen, click the “Run the Install” button to continue.

 You will need to enter some admin information.
-Input the title of your site, the admin username, password and your email address.
+Input the title of your site, the admin username, password, and your email address.
 It’s best that you do not use “admin” for the administrator account.
-It’s one of the first thing bots and hackers attempt when trying to gain access to any website.
+It’s one of the first things bots and hackers attempt when trying to gain access to any website.

-Make note of your username and password.
-You will need these to login to your WordPress Dashboard in order to manage your site.
+Make a note of your username and password.
+You will need these to log in to your WordPress Dashboard to manage your site.